secretstartups/handbook/sites/handbook/source/handbook/marketing/lifecycle-marketing/emails-nurture/index.html.md

 * Streamline communication and processes around emails

 **Process to add emails to the calendar:**

-[Email issue templates](https://about.gitlab.com/handbook/marketing/lifecycle-marketing/#request-issue-templates) in Campaigns, Marketing Ops, Corporate Marketing, and Field Marketing will have the ~email-calendar label on them which will automatically add emails to the calendar.
+[Email issue templates](https://about.gitlab.com/handbook/marketing/lifecycle-marketing/#request-issue-templates), in Campaigns, Marketing Ops, Corporate Marketing, and Field Marketing projects, will have the ~email-calendar label on them which will automatically add emails to the calendar.
 If your issue does not have the ~email-calendar label, please add it to ensure visibility for the calendar.

 Steps to add to the Asana calendar:
 * Ensure the label for "email-calendar" is added to your issue.